 Iron Man: Armored Adventures got some pretty heavy flack before the show even officially aired.
 The most common criticisms were that Tony Stark couldn't be Iron Man while he was still a teenager, and that the CGI animation sucks.
 Suffice it to say, most of the hate comes from fans who prefer the 90s series.

 The "real" death of Kenny at the end of season 5 and his replacement by Butters in season 6 ignited flamewars on the official site's forums and elsewhere.
 Following Butters' replacement with Tweek, it led to another debate over whether the show "sucked" now for changing the dynamic.
-All seemed well when Kenny returned, until he got put Out of Focus for Butters.
+All seemed well when Kenny returned, until he got put Out of Focus in favor of Butters.
 But they've still thrown Kenny fans a bone from time to time, what with his role as Mysterion.

 The addition of recaps to Disney XD airings necessitated a trimming of the minute-long intro.
-This trimming resulted in the replacement of the Ear Worm "Fight as One" with a speech by Nick Fury, as well as animation unique to the intro giving way to random episode clips.
-Fans wish for the reinstating of the longer opening, especially since Fury's speech sounds more like a promo for the movie The Avengers than a proper introduction to the cartoon, but the only consolation they received came when the last episodes of the first season came to DVD and Netflix with the theme song attached.
+This trimming resulted in the replacement of "Fight as One" with a speech by Nick Fury, as well as animation unique to the intro giving way to random episode clips.
+Fans wished for the reinstating of the longer opening, especially since Fury's speech sounds more like a promo for the movie The Avengers than a proper introduction to the cartoon, but the only consolation they received came when the last episodes of the first season came to DVD and Netflix with the theme song attached.
 Even then, Marvel probably attached it for consistency's sake, instead of fan appeasement.

 Executive Meddling resulted in Spider-Man getting redubbed.
 The lines that JoshKeaton recorded for Spidey got replaced by readings courtesy of DrakeBell.
-Never mind the possibility that Bell's performance sounds fine on its own standards; a number of fans consider at least one of Spidey's episodes tainted.
+Never mind the possibility that Bell's performance sounds fine on its own standards; a number of fans consider at least Spidey's episodes tainted.

 My Little Pony fans did not treat the "Core 7" revision of the series nicely, especially when it came to Rainbow Dash; her accent changed, she became more generic instead of being a Cool Big Sis to everyone, and her catchphrase changed.
 In general Pony fans don't like changes to the series.
 G2 is often passed up in people's minds, and G3.5 has a Hatedom.